 Certification as a Section 3 resident can provide access to new employment opportunities.
 Certified Section 3 residents receive instant job notifications through the Connecting Colorado state employment database, as well as access to trainings offered by the Denver Workforce Centers.

 Certification as a Section 3 business concern allows establishments to take advantage of business opportunities that are generated by certain types of HUD funding.
-In addition, certified businesses will be part of the Section 3 Business Directory that the Office of Economic Development will provide to general contractors, developers and other entities.

 For more information